 1 Tbsp Lemon Juice = 1 Tbsp Dry White Wine.

 #6.
 Apple Cider Vinegar

-Apple cider vinegar adds the same level of acidity to a dish as lemon, with a hint of tartness and sweetness because it’s made from fermented apples.
+Apple cider vinegar adds the same level of acidity to a dish as lemon juice, with a hint of tartness and sweetness because it’s made from fermented apples.
 Using it as a substitute for lemon juice can slightly alter the taste because of the sweetness.

-Picking an appropriate food pairing is imperative if you’re using apple cider vinegar as a substitute for lemon.
+Picking an appropriate food pairing is imperative if you’re using apple cider vinegar as a substitute for lemon juice.
 Apple cider vinegar would go best with flavor-intensive dishes that can balance its sweetness and complement its tang, like marinades, stews, and risottos.

 #7.
 Celery Juice

 Here’s an out-of-the-box idea.
 If you want the freshness and crispness of lemon juice minus the sour notes, you should try celery juice.
 If you’re thinking about food pairing, celery is most commonly used in Asian cuisine, stocks, and Italian pasta.
 It has a tantalizing aroma, and it’s also a good source of vitamins A and B.

 However, celery is also rich in sodium and potassium, so if you have any dietary restrictions, that’s something to be mindful of.
 Celery juice is not as strong as lemon juice, so you will need to substitute more.

 1 Tbsp Lemon Juice = 2 Tbsp Celery Juice.

 Cream of tartar is another out-of-the-box solution you can use in the event of a lemon juice shortage.
 It’s a type of acidic powder sold in the bakery section of most supermarkets and grocery stores.